Conclusion: The Gateway to Feasibility

 Congratulations.
 You've armed yourself with the tools to navigate the most dangerous phase of a startup's life.

-If you've followed the process in this playbook rigorously, you now understand that "validation" isn't a checkbox—it's a disciplined practice of risk reduction.
+If you've followed the process in this playbook rigorously, you now understand that "validation" isn't a checkbox -- it's a disciplined practice of risk reduction.
 You've learned to design experiments, talk to customers without lying to yourself, and synthesize evidence into decisions.
+You've built a systematic approach to converting uncertainty into knowledge, and you've done it using the highest-quality evidence available -- not opinions, not surveys alone, but observed behavior from real people in your target market.

 The question now is: what did you find?